jeffchen1118/django-amazingtutors/README.md

 [Heroku](https://amazingtutors-3f0b6cb3b188.herokuapp.com/).

-The rest of steps for clone or fork this project, please refer to steps mentioned in [Shar-nm](https://github.com/shar-nm/lens-whisperer?tab=readme-ov-file) there is a very detailed guide.
-My python ver is 3.10.12 only needs to update this version number through it.
+The rest of steps for clone or fork this project, please refer to steps mentioned in [Shar-nm](https://github.com/shar-nm/lens-whisperer?tab=readme-ov-file) there is a very comprehensive guide.
+My python ver is 3.10.12 so only needs to update this version number when through it.

 ## Credits